Police: Officers may have been lured into deadly ambush

 This story has been updated to correct the spelling of the name of the wounded officer.
 His name is Alec Iurato, not Alex Iarato.

 Peltz reported from New York.
-Contributing were Associated Press writers Sue Haigh in Hartford, and Karen Matthews in New York.
+Associated Press writers Susan Haigh in Hartford, Connecticut, and Karen Matthews in New York contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.